 The Palisades contain some of the most majestic and rugged terrain anywhere in the Sierra.

-Length of Trip: 5 Days
+Length of trip

 The group meets at SMI office in Bishop on the morning of the first day of the trip.
 After some introductions and equipment checks we will divide group loads and finish packing our packs.
 We drive to the South Lake parking lot and hike the Bishop Pass trail.
 Our goal is to go over Bishop Pass and establish our camp at Palisade Basin.
 Days 2-4 will be spent climbing the peaks.
 The itinerary will vary depending on group preferences.
 The final day is devoted to hiking back over Bishop Pass and descending to the parking lot.
 We are usually back by mid afternoon.